aneesamehmood/todo-list-app/README.md

 # To-Do List App

 This is a simple To-Do List application that allows users to add, delete, and save tasks.
-It's built with basic web technologies and uses the browser's localStorage to ensure that your tasks remain available even after refreshing the page or closing and reopening the browser.
+It's built with basic web technologies and uses the browser's localStorage to ensure that your tasks remain available even after refreshing the page or reopening the browser.

 ## Features